 This is a great book for newbies to understand how the universe started before learning how weather works and the physics behind it.

-Weather by Seymour Simon is a basic book about weather that’s perfect for newbies.
+Weather by Seymour Simonis an essential book about the weather that’s perfect for newbies.
 You will learn and enjoy at the same time.
-This book about weather can be used to teach children too.
+This book about the weather can be used to teach children too.

 Ever wonder what makes the wind blow?
 Or where clouds come from, or rain?
 Every day you experience weather, but why do you experience the weather you do?
 Explore weather, a subject that changes every day, with award-winning science writer Seymour Simon.

-Weather: A Concise Introduction is from a famous team at the Department of Atmospheric Sciences at the University of Washington, Seattle.
+Weather: A Concise Introduction isfrom a great team at the Department of Atmospheric Sciences at the University of Washington, Seattle.
 Weather: A Concise Introduction is an easy-going and beautifully illustrated book about weather covering the foundations of meteorology in a brief, clear, and engaging manner.
-Tailored to provide readers with a strong foundation in the processes taking place in the atmosphere.
+It is tailored to provide readers with a strong foundation in the processes taking place in the atmosphere.

 This book features a single case study of a mid-latitude cyclone which is referred to throughout the whole book to explain the basic principles driving atmospheric activities.
-This is an ideal textbook for University students because the progression of the topics will really help you understand meteorology better.
+This is an ideal textbook for university students because the progression of the topics will help you understand meteorology better.

-What’s going on up there when the rain falls, when the wind blows, when the clouds roll in and the lightning flashes?
-How do hurricanes arise and where to tornadoes come from?
+What’s going on up there when the rain falls, when the wind blows, when the clouds roll in, or when the lightning flashes?
+How do hurricanes arise, and how do tornadoes form?
 Why do seasonal conditions sometimes vary so much from one year to the next?
-These are some of the interesting things you will learn as you read this great book about weather.
+These are some of the exciting things you will learn as you read this great book about weather.

-Eric Sloane’s Weather Book is a book about weather that explains the whys and wherefores of weather and weather forecasting — and does it in an interesting way.
+Eric Sloane’s Weather Book is a book about the weather that explains the whys and wherefores of climate and weather forecasting — and does it interestingly.